 Not only is tea enjoyed in most parts of the world but it has a rich and layered history.
+Want to know more?
 Here are some interesting facts about tea that you might not know:

 The Chinese have spent more than two millennia drinking tea.
 Among the objects he was buried with, items he expected to use in the afterlife, Han Dynasty Emperor Jing Di included tea leaves.
 That was in 141 BCE.
 So, tea has been around for a while.

 People associate the British with tea.
 But when it was first introduced to Britain, tea was too expensive for anyone but the aristocrats to enjoy.
 That was in the 17th Century.
 It wasn’t until the 19th Century that tea caught on among the lower classes.
 This was after its prices were reduced drastically to combat the efforts of tea smugglers.

 The Russians are in the same boat.
 Even though tea came to them in the 17th Century, it wasn’t until the 19th Century that prices declined to a point where everyone could enjoy the beverage.
 Then it became quite popular.

 4. Iced tea might be a British creation.

 Even though one cookbook from the 19th Century mentions the recipe; it is believed that Americans were introduced to ice tea by a British Tea Merchant at the St. Lois World Fair in 1904.
 Ice tea is very popular in the USA.
 85% of all the tea that is consumed in the country is ice tea.